RenderKit/embree/doc/src/api/rtcInvokeOccludedFilterFromGeometry.md

-% rtcFilterOcclusion(3) | Embree Ray Tracing Kernels 3
+% rtcInvokeOccludedFilterFromGeometry(3) | Embree Ray Tracing Kernels 3

 #### NAME

-    rtcFilterOcclusion - invokes the occlusion filter function
+    rtcInvokeOccludedFilterFromGeometry - invokes the occlusion filter function

 #### SYNOPSIS

     #include <embree4/rtcore.h>

-    void rtcFilterOcclusion(
+    void rtcInvokeOccludedFilterFromGeometry(
       const struct RTCOccludedFunctionNArguments* args,
       const struct RTCFilterFunctionNArguments* filterArgs
     );

 #### DESCRIPTION

-The `rtcFilterOcclusion` function can be called inside an `RTCOccludedFunctionN` callback function to invoke the occlusion filter registered to the geometry and stored inside the context.
+The `rtcInvokeOccludedFilterFromGeometry` function can be called inside an `RTCOccludedFunctionN` callback function to invoke the occlusion filter registered to the geometry and stored inside the context.
 For this an `RTCFilterFunctionNArguments` structure must be created (see `rtcSetGeometryIntersectFilterFunction`) which basically consists of a valid mask, a hit packet to filter, the corresponding ray packet, and the packet size.
-After the invocation of `rtcFilterOcclusion` only rays that are still valid (valid mask set to -1) should signal an occlusion.
+After the invocation of `rtcInvokeOccludedFilterFromGeometry` only rays that are still valid (valid mask set to -1) should signal an occlusion.

 #### EXIT STATUS